myoung162744/blog/src/content/posts/power-of-simulation.md

 It's comparable to minor league baseball for knowledge work.
 As remaining jobs demand more sophisticated interpersonal skills, simulation can help people develop these abilities without costly real-world mistakes.

-This same technology that might one day replace us can also enhance our capabilities, particularly in strengthening our relationships and human interactions.
+The same technology that might one day replace us can also enhance our capabilities.
+Ironically, strengthening our relationships and human interactions may be its greatest opportunity.

 ## References